rplab/HighThroughput/README.md

 ## Inheritance Tree and Method Overview

-All classes are extended from the 'form' class.
+All classes are extended from the 'htForm' class.

 - **htForm**
   - (Static) PrintStringToWindow